Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 Rembrandt's Hat was written by Bernard Malamud.
 The first edition was published in 1973 by Farrar, Straus and Giroux.
 It was 204 pages long, and the retail price was $6.95.

-Here are the first edition points: "First printing, 1973" is stated on the copyright page with no mention of subsequent printings.
+Here are the first edition criteria: "First printing, 1973" is stated on the copyright page with no mention of subsequent printings.
 Boards are maroon with white cloth spine.
 Dust jacket has no reviews.
 Back of dust jacket has photo of the author.
 Click here for more photos...

 April 03, 2008